 - Statement of Purpose (optional for MS applicants; of critical importance for Ph.D. applicants)

 Please submit your application by January 15th (foreign applicants) or February 1st (others) for Fall admission, and by September 1st (foreign applicants) or September 15th (others) for Spring admission.
-Applications for Fall received between January 1st and February 1st will be considered on a space-available basis, and may not be considered for financial aid.
+Applications received after these dates will be considered on a space-available basis, and may not be considered for financial aid.

 All application materials will be forwarded to the ICS Department once the Graduate Division determines that your application is complete.
 It is your responsibility to communicate with Graduate Division to ensure they have all of the required materials.
 Until they do, we won’t see your application.